dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 ---
-title: Razor Pages with EF Core - Read Related Data - 6 of 8
+title: Razor Pages with EF Core in ASP.NET Core - Read Related Data - 6 of 8
 author: rick-anderson
 description: In this tutorial you read and display related data -- that is, data that the Entity Framework loads into navigation properties.
 manager: wpickett